Staff Training & Enrichment Program

 - Susan Morton, Academic Program Coordinator, College of Pharmacy and Health Sciences

 Program: This program supports Butler University Academic Staff in professional development activities or training related to their work at Butler.
 Academic staff may receive up to only one award (up to $500) per fiscal year.
-Application requests should fund related activities or training required to meet the applicant's normal job duties.
-Grants may provide or add to funding for travel costs to national or international meetings to present or gain professional experience.
+Application requests should fund related activities or training required to meet the applicant’s normal job duties.

 Examples of activities that would be supported through this funding opportunity: